Carlos Lascano

 Carlos Lascano (born June 8, 1973) is an Argentine director, writer and producer mainly known for his works in animation and illustration.

 Early years

-Born and raised in Mar del Plata, Argentina, Lascano Lascano started his art career at an early age, as he was a child gifted at drawing, painting and story telling.
+Born and raised in Mar del Plata, Argentina, Carlos Lascano started his art career at an early age, as he was a child gifted at drawing, painting and story telling.
 At the age of fourteen, he had completed over two hundred pages of a comic of his creation, and by the age of twenty five he had already had a painting exhibition, written a graphic novel, completed Law School, founded his own Production Company and concluded Marionettes, his first feature film, for which he was awarded the Silver Prize as "Best Experimental Feature Film" at the 1998 Worldfest.
 The same film later came to be part of the reference material used at the Manuel Antín's Cinema University, in Buenos Aires.

 Career

 In 2002 he moved to Spain and worked as filmmaker, editor, script writer, special effects supervisor and animator for cinema, television, documentaries and advertisement, not only for Spain but also for France, Italy, United Kingdom and the United States.
 He worked in several TV movies for Televisió de Catalunya, wrote and directed video clips for recognized Spanish musicians and worked alongside important artists like Javier Bardem and Álex de la Iglesia.

 His original artwork, editing and animation direction of The Legend of the Scarecrow earned the short film over 20 awards worldwide, including a Goya Awards nomination and a pre-selection to the 2005 Oscar Academy Awards.

 In 2008, Carlos published online an animation short film, A short love story in Stop Motion, with Hoppípolla, by Sigur Rós, as music score.
 The short film collected over two million views and around 40.000 quotations in websites from all over the globe in the first six months, reaching over 9 million views in the next few years.
 Then came The Can, a spot commissioned by Red Bull Austria, intended to be part of a program that Red Bull organized together with the University of Applied Arts Vienna.

 In 2009 he founded his own production company, DreamLife Studio SL, with the intention of starting to produce his own works on a larger scale.
 The company is based in Madrid and has produced and co-produced a myriad of international projects, both artistic and commercial.

 Lascano's success quickly escalated and soon he found himself participating at the Zacuto's Emmy award-winning web series The Great Camera Shootout in Chicago and being invited by Vimeo to participate as a judge for the Animation Category of their first festival, Vimeo Festival + Awards, held in New York on October 9, 2010, together with other award-winning filmmakers such as David Lynch, Nicolas Schmerkin and Vincent Laforet.